Zokol/ITM3/README.md

 # ITM3
-IoT Meter 3 promises give insight on quality of cybersecurity in network-connected consumer devices Measured factors are based on evaluating the practical risks of the device in common household-environment.
+IoT Meter 3 promises give insight on quality of cybersecurity in network-connected consumer devices.

+Measured factors are based on evaluating the practical risks of the device in common household-environment.

 [Test process documentation](Test_process.md)